Understand Portworx Backup

 Avoid manual prep-work and minimize interruptions to your cluster associated with backup tasks by creating rules that run before and after backups are taken.
 As with schedule policies, you can associate rules with multiple backups.

-In order to use PX-Backup, it’s helpful to understand the components that make it up.
-You’ll use these components to perform backup and restore operations:
+In order to use PX-Backup, it is helpful to understand the components within it.
+These components enable you to perform backup and restore operations: